-If you are unfamiliar with SI or if you would like to be a new partner, please contact email@example.com.
-If you are university faculty/staff who regularly partner with the SI program, please see below.
+If you would like to learn more about SI or if you would like to become a new departmental partner with the SI Program, please contact email@example.com.

 Benefits of SI to Academic Departments and the Institution

 National research on the Supplemental Instruction program supports the following claims about the benefits of SI:

 - SI is cost effective.

 - SI assists students with comprehension of course content and development of study skills.

 - SI participants are more likely to be retained at Iowa State University.

 - SI helps students improve exam grades and final course grades.